isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Bayam.md

 <section>
 	<h4>Growing:</h4>
-		<p>Bayam is a rapid grower and will produce more leaves if fed with high nitrogen fertilisers.
-Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised</a> regularly two weeks after germination for a fuller crop.</p>
+		<p>Bayam is a rapid grower and will produce more leaves if fed with <a href="/page-index/horticulture-techniques/fertilising/">high nitrogen fertilisers</a>.
+Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised</a> regularly once every two weeks after transplanting for a fuller crop.</p>
 		<p>This plant can be grown incredibly close together with many plants in a small space.
 If plants are thinned out and given enough ventilation, they will grow thicker stems and will grow taller and bushier.</p>
 		<p>Bayam plants will die after producing seeds.
 Prolong your harvest by <a href="/page-index/horticulture-techniques/pruning/">pruning</a> off flowers when they appear.</p>
 	<br>